PK machine gun: Accessories

-The PK is equipped with a simple detachable bipod mounted to the gas cylinder beneath the barrel and in that setup is used as a squad-level support weapon.
+The PK is equipped with a simple detachable bipod mounted to the gas cylinder beneath the barrel and in that light machine gun setup is used as a squad-level support weapon.
 The right bipod leg accommodates links of a cleaning rod.
 Other accessories include a sling and storage covers.

-The PK machine gun is also suitable for installation on tripod mounts, vehicle mounting and can also be used as a light anti-aircraft weapon against slow flying aircraft when it is put on an AA mount.
+The PK machine gun is also suitable for installation on tripod mounts or vehicle mounted medium machine gun setups and can also be used as a light anti-aircraft weapon against slow flying aircraft when it is put on an AA mount.

 As with all general-purpose machine guns, tripod and vehicle mountings offer a higher degree of accuracy and control than when used on a less stable bipod.
 The PK machine gun, firing short bursts from a bipod, as a light machine gun has the following accuracy of fire: a mean deviation of 7–10 cm at a range of 100 m, 37–51 cm at 500 m, and 71–103 cm at 1000 m.
 The Russian and other European militaries use a circular error probable method that assumes a 50% hit probability (R50).